-The current WisDOT practice known as air void regression designs a mixture to 4.0 percent air voids (4.5 percent for SMA), and then predicts the amount of additional virgin asphalt binder needed to obtain 3.0 percent air voids (3.5 percent for SMA).
+The current WisDOT practice known as air void regression designs traditional HMA mixtures (not SMA mixtures) to 4.0 percent air voids, and then predicts the amount of additional virgin asphalt binder needed to obtain 3.0 percent air voids.
 This will increase design asphalt content up to 0.4 percent from current WisDOT mix designs.